Uldus Bakhtiozina: Early life and education

-At the beginning of her career she directed videos for German musicians Popnoname – Anna, Change, and Russian singer Ilya Lagutenko Keta's project KETA – Clown.

 Career

-Despite the modern technology level, she prefers an analog camera instead of digital to catch the nature of an object, show its deepest edges and soul beneath them.
-For that purposes she uses medium format camera 6x7 and 120 film Kodak and old 35 mm film Leica R3 camera.

 In 2014 Uldus became the first Russian speaker at a TED conference, giving a talk in Vancouver, British Columbia, Canada about her photo project Desperate Romantics.

 She gave her second TED talk in 2017.

 Uldus also spoke at Conference CDI conference in Mexico, as a finalist of Gifted Citizen Prize.

-In October 2014 Uldus was named one of the strongest women of the year, according to the BBC, and took part in BBC debates and TV program 100 women, there her works were shown published at BBC channel.
-Uldus's photography was published in Vogue Italy, Aesthetica Magazine, C-41 Magazine, and many other international publishers.
+In October 2014 Uldus was named one of the strongest women of the year, according to the BBC, and took part in BBC debates and TV program 100 women,.

-Bakhtiozina's works widely exhibited in Russia, England, Berlin, Hong-Kong, Singapore, and Milan.

-One of her works is now in the collection of Ruya Foundation for Contemporary Culture in Iraq.

-In April 2015 Uldus's artwork was selected and nominated in Leica + Vogue Italia with an exhibition in Milan.

-Since 28 May 2014 Uldus's photographs have been exhibited in Anna Nova Gallery, Saint-Petersburg, Russia.
-Four of her works were included in Fabergé Museum in Saint Petersburg, Russia collection.

-Also, Uldus was awarded as a winner in May 2015 in TOP-50 Noble People of Saint-Petersburg by Sobaka.ru as an artist.
+Uldus was awarded as a winner in May 2015 in TOP-50 Most Famous People of Saint-Petersburg by sobaka.ru as an artist.
 In 2021 Uldus was awarded as a film director.

-Uldus is author and photographer of serial of photos for the movie "He is dragon" poster (original "Он-дракон".)
+Uldus is the author and photographer of serial of photos for the movie "He is dragon" poster (original "Он-дракон".)